Heidi Faith, SBD, Founder

-Members of the Doula Advisory Team serve as mentors to our doulas and to other professionals.
+Members of the Doula Advisory Team serve as mentors to our students, doulas and to other professionals.
 Offering a once a week email for up to a period of 3 months, as part of our Provider Care program, our doula advisory team offers a support system for professionals like no other.

 - Lauretta Clay, Leader